Skip to main contentHoncho is a user context management system for AI-powered applications.

 Collections

-are used to organize information about the User
+Collections are used to organize information about the User.
+These can be

 Documents

-are the individual facts that are stored in the Collection
+Documents are the individual facts that are stored in the Collection.
+They

 are stored as vector embeddings to allow for a RAG like interface.
 Using honcho